susan-davis/stellar-core/BIBLE.md

 Technology in the 2270s follows all the tropes of the source material, taking a cheerfully handwave-y attitude to science fiction.

 #### Starship Technology
 Warp-powered starships, with decks parallel to the direction of travel, ply the ocean of space, but always seem to be aligned on a common up and down direction when they meet.
 Ships are powered by Applied Phlebotinum ("Energon crystals"), and attack and defend with beams and fields of energy.
 Ships have energy projectors, an assortment of missiles and torpedoes, deflector shields, and warp ("Alcubierre") and impulse ("reaction") engines.
+Ships are equipped with tractor beams, transporters ("matter transport beams"), and shuttlecraft.

 #### Personal Technology
 Stellar Command personnel have